InvestLuxPro/simple-data-analyzer/README.md

 # Simple Data Analyzer

-A Python program that analyzes a set of user-entered numbers and provides summary statistics such as count, total, average, highest value, and lowest value.
+A Python program that analyzes numeric data and provides summary statistics such as count, total, average, highest value, and lowest value.

 ## Program Screenshot